Pedr0fsc/Esp32-Weather-Monitoring/README.md

 # ESP32-Weather-Monitoring

-&emsp;&emsp;The content below contains project documentation translated into English and Portuguese:
+  The content below contains project documentation translated into English and Portuguese:

 <details>
 <summary>English</summary>

 ## Esp32 Weather Monitoring

-&emsp;&emsp;A MicroPython aplication using the famous Esp32 as the microcontroller, the weather station consists into 2 sensors, BMP280 and DHT11, and a IPS 240x240 display.
-The project has visual display not only with the eletronic components, but also in your phone, with a webserver with auto-refresh for see real-time datas from the sensors.
+  A MicroPython application using the famous ESP32 as the microcontroller.
+The weather station consists of a DHT11 sensor, an LDR light sensor, a HW-028 rain sensor, and an IPS 240x240 display.
+The project has a visual display not only with the electronic components, but also on your phone, with a web server with auto-refresh to see real-time data from the sensors.

 ### Configuring `package.json`